VijayKrishna/t-linechart/README.md

 Once running, you can preview your element at `http://localhost:8080/components/t-linechart/`, where `t-linechart` is the name of the directory containing it.

+Or you can checkout `http://localhost:8080/components/t-linechart/demo` to checkout the element in action.

 ## Testing Your Element